-Huntress Labs, a company that provides threat detection and response services to Managed Service Providers (MSPs), has provided details on initial indicators of compromise for this attack, as seen in the image below:
+Huntress Labs, a company that provides threat detection and response services to Managed Service Providers (MSPs), has provided details on initial indicators of compromise for the Kaseya ransomware attack, as seen in the image below:

-This attack targeting a number of U.S. based managed service providers (MSPs) and global third parties and it’s not the first time we’ve seen REvil overpower the supply chain.
-REvil is the same ransomware-as-a-service (RaaS) group behind the JBS food processing hack acted a little over two months ago.
+This Kaseya ransomware VSA attack targeted a number of U.S. based managed service providers (MSPs) and global third parties, and it’s not the first time we’ve seen REvil overpower the supply chain.
+REvil is the same ransomware-as-a-service (RaaS) group behind the JBS food processing hack enacted a little over two months ago.

 Luckily there are strategies to avoid the mess that is ransomware and maintain the security of your company.